Hill 60 (Ypres): Capture of Hill 60

 In spring 1915, earlier French preparations to raid the hill were continued by the British 28th Division, which took over the line in February 1915 and then by the 5th Division (Major-General Thomas Morland).
 The Allied plan to attack Hill 60 was expanded into an ambitious attempt to capture the hill, despite advice that Hill 60 could not be held unless The Caterpillar nearby was also occupied.
 A French 3 × 2 ft mine gallery under the hill was extended by experienced miners from Northumberland and Wales, after it was found that Hill 60 was the only place in the area not waterlogged.

 In the first attack of the newly formed Royal Engineer tunnelling companies in the Ypres Salient, the 173rd Tunnelling Company laid six mines by 10 April 1915, an operation planned by Major-General Edward Bulfin, commander of the 28th Division and continued by the 5th Division after the 28th Division was relieved.
 The 173rd Tunnelling Company began work early in March and three tunnels were begun towards the German line about 50 yd away, a pit first having been dug some 16 ft deep; the tunnels were more than 100 yd long.
 Two more mines in the north were charged with 2000 lb of explosives each, two mines in the centre had 2700 lb charges and in the south, one mine was packed with 500 lb of guncotton, although work on it had been stopped when it ran close to a German tunnel.
-The attack began on 17 April and the 5th Division captured the area quickly with only seven casualties but found that the new salient made permanent occupation of the hill very costly.
+The attack began on 17 April and the 5th Division captured the area quickly with only seven casualties but found that the new salient made permanent occupation of the hill costly.